 As if having their names combined for eternity at the site of their neighboring homes wasn’t gay enough, allow me to present the following evidence with my best knowing smirk.

-1) Edison built his house in Fort Myers and designed every detail personally, but once he moved in, Henry Ford bought the adjacent house so they could live next to each other.
-Didn’t change a thing about the house, didn’t buy new furniture, just bought the previous homeowner out and moved right in.
+1) Edison built his house in Fort Myers and designed every detail personally, but the moment he moved in, Henry Ford bought the adjacent house so they could live next to each other.
+Didn’t change a thing about the house, didn’t buy new furniture, just bought out the previous owner and moved right in.
 Can’t you just hear the judgment in the House Hunters’ narrator’s voice describing that decision?

-2) Edison had a laboratory on his estate, which Ford wanted so badly for Greenfield Village that he promised to build Edison a pool and a greenhouse to replace it.
+2) Edison had a laboratory at the Fort Myers estate, which Ford wanted so badly for Greenfield Village that he promised to build Edison a pool and a greenhouse to replace it.
 That lab is still at Greenfield Village, you can walk around inside it (shameless plug!), and Edison got his greenhouse and pool.

 Did the two of them relax poolside in matching beach chairs, clinking pina coladas to technology?